sunainabanerjee/structure_network/README.md

 The Derived network represents ![formula](https://render.githubusercontent.com/render/math?math=C_{\alpha})  network.
 The edges of the structure network is weighted by the pair potential score.
-Each nodes of the network represent a residue of the PDB structure.
+Each node of the network represents a residue of the PDB structure.
 The library allows query the amino acid properties for each node.

 #### Compute Structure Network Properties